 Company culture and company systems – these two elements will have key impacts on employee behavior, so you should consider them early and design them intentionally.

 I’ll focus on systems for this step.
-You can give an employee a job description and say go for it, and from there, just hope that they execute in a manner that will grow the business, is aligned with your brand, and is according to your vision.
-But you’re taking a huge risk by letting them just go for it with no guidance.
+You can give an employee a job description and say go for it.
+Do that and you’re lowering the chances they execute in a manner that will grow the business.
+Will their work align with your brand and your vision?
+Who knows?
+You’re taking a huge risk by letting them just go for it with no guidance.
 Think of it this way: if you put a train on tracks, it’s going to go to the exact destination where you send it.
-If it derails, we’re all in trouble, right?
-Well, business systems are like good tracks: they map the specific steps and processes that your employees will follow to ensure that the customer gets the same quality delivery of services and products every time, and that the business is productive – every time and all the time.
+If it there’s no track for the train, we’re in trouble, right?
+Well, business systems are like good tracks: they map the specific steps and processes that your employees will follow to ensure that the customer gets the same quality delivery of services and products every time.

-Here are some ways to document systems in writing: an onboarding PowerPoint and/or webinar, an operations manual, front desk procedures, opening and closing checklists, sales scripts, client intake questionnaires, scheduling processes, close-of-sale procedures, etc. What all of these things have in common is that they give your employees an exact idea of how to deal with specific situations – instead of just tossing them out there to “go with it!”
+Here are some ways to document systems: an onboarding PowerPoint and/or webinar, an operations manual, front desk procedures, opening and closing checklists, sales scripts, client intake questionnaires, scheduling processes, close-of-sale procedures, etc. What all of these things have in common is that they give your employees an exact idea of how to deal with specific situations.
+So don’t just toss them out there to “figure it out!”

 As a solopreneur, you may take for granted that your business runs smoothly because you know it inside out.
-However, if you’re not around and there’s nothing in writing, you are the business and the only way it succeeds is with you in it.
-That’s no way to expand or to give yourself the freedom that entrepreneurs love.
-Read the book EMyth for more guidance on how to build a business that runs without you.
+However, if you’re not around and there’s nothing in writing, you are the business.
+That means the only way it succeeds is with you in it.
+That’s no way to give yourself the freedom that entrepreneurs love.

 6. Invest in Management Training